osrf/gazebo_tutorials/dem/tutorial.md

 </sdf>
 ~~~

 The ~~~<use_true_size>~~~ element in the code above, tells Gazebo whether to load the DEM with the original dimensions or to scale it.
-In case you prefer to scale the DEM, the ''<size>'' element tells Gazebo the size in meters that the terrain will have in the simulation.
-If you want to maintain the correct aspect ratio, be sure to properly calculate the width, height and elevation (which is the third number in ''<size>''). ''<size>'' will be ignored if you set <use_true_size> to true.
+In case you prefer to scale the DEM, the `<size>` element tells Gazebo the size in meters that the terrain will have in the simulation.
+If you want to maintain the correct aspect ratio, be sure to properly calculate the width, height and elevation (which is the third number in `<size>`). `<size>` will be ignored if you set <use_true_size> to true.
 In our example, the DEM will be scaled to a square of 150 x 150 meters and a max elevation of 50 meters.

 Launch Gazebo with the world containing your DEM file and you should see the volcano.
 In our case, the file is in the /tmp directory.